Worked on air pressure plot and email notification.

 Our office is at the second floor and my home is on the 25th floor of an apartment.
 This difference of altitudes explains the offset of the two series.

-It is also notable that the two series changes at the same way, same time, showing the sensor precision is good enough.
+It is also notable that the two series change the same way, at the same time, showing the sensor precision is good enough and there is no site-local drift.

 Eavesdropping my HTTP requests?

 While working on this since last week, I noticed there are some unintended sensor log entries on the server.
-They are very strange because – one, the data format and the values from the sensor are old ones, and two, those entries were made even while I’m asleep.
+They were very strange because – one, the data format and the values from the sensor are old ones, and two, those entries were made even while I’m asleep.
 For several days, I really had no idea what is causing this.
-No one other than me could know the URL because no incoming and outgoing links.
+No one other than me could know the URL because no incoming and outgoing links on the web page.
 Also, the sensor is running fine, sending a request every 5 minutes regularly even when the bogus request had come.
 The request seems a legit one because it has a real sensor values (but the ones a couple of days ago).
-When I need to make a test HTTP request from my dev pc, I would use dummy values, so I suspected the strange requests were really coming from the sensor.
+When I needed to make a test HTTP request from my dev pc, I would use dummy values, so I suspected the strange requests were really coming from the sensor.

-After bothering this for a few days, just today, by checking the IP address and the user-agent of the client of the bogus requests, I found those requests are from someone else on the same broadband service network, using or faking the user-agent which I don’t use.
+After bothering this for a few days, I found the answer.
+By checking the IP address and the user-agent of the client of the bogus requests, I found those requests were from someone else on the same broadband service network, using or faking the user-agent which I don’t use.
 So I concluded this could be an automated web scanning trying to find potential vulnerability of the server.
-Of course, there is no damage on my side except that it could taint my log file.
-This attack is possible because the request from the sensor is using HTTP, not the secured one like TLS, so someone could be eavesdropping the network and mimicking the request.
+Of course, there was no damage by the attack except that it could taint my log file.
+This attack was possible because the request from the sensor is using HTTP, not the secured one like TLS, so someone could be eavesdropping the network and mimicking the request.

 Let’s not use HTTP for business!